Manuel Vargas (footballer)

-Manuel Alexander Vargas Moreno (born 19 January 1991) is a Panamanian footballer who plays as a midfielder for San Francisco and the Panama national football team.
+Manuel Alexander Vargas Moreno (born 19 January 1991) is a Panamanian footballer who plays as a midfielder for Potros del Este and the Panama national football team.

 Career

-Club

 On 20 August 2020, Armenian Premier League club Lori FC announced the signing of Vargas from Santos de Nasca.
 On 15 October 2020, Vargas left Lori to return to Panama and sign with San Francisco.